Turn a 90-page lease into a summary you can actually read

 What documents can it analyse?

-The analyser is designed for the documents buildings deal with every day:| Document type | Example questions it can answer |
+The analyser is designed for the documents buildings deal with every day:How to analyse a document

 Click Analyse on a document